duang3457/Custom_gdwg/README.md

 ## 7. Submission

-This assignment is due *Friday 2nd of August, 19:59:59*.
+This assignment is due *Friday, 8th of August, 19:59:59*.

 To submit your assignment, you must you've pushed all of your code to your gitlab master branch.
 You can check if you've done this properly by seeing what code is on the gitlab site on your master branch.

 We will collect the latest work on your master branch of gitlab at the time of submission.

-It is your responsibiltiy to ensure that your code can run successfully on a CSE machine / VLAB when cloned fresh from Gitlab.
+It is your responsibility to ensure that your code can run successfully on a CSE machine / VLAB when cloned fresh from Gitlab.

 ## 8. Late Submission Policy

 Late submissions are not accepted, except in the case of ELS adjustment or Special Consideration approval.